 Top 2 Methods to Clear Stretch Marks

 If there ever were a skin issue to stump me, it would likely be stretch marks.
-Thankfully, your favorite woodland aesthetician never runs out of tricks!
+Thankfully, I’ve got a few tricks up my sleeve.

 Stretch marks are superficial abnormalities in pigmentation representing widespread damage to the collagen matrix in your dermis.

 As such, I believe efforts to clear up stretch marks should target either (or both!) of these mechanisms:

 Surface-level chemical exfoliation using alpha hydroxy acids (remember how we talked about clearing up back acne and hyperpigmentation?)

 The first method will be most effective, but I developed the second method for women who shouldn’t be using retinoids (read: those trying to conceive, pregnant, or nursing).

 If possible, you’ll want to target stretch marks while they’re fresh.

 If they’re newly formed and still purple/red, my recommendations are more likely to be effective.

 If it’s been a few years since they’ve formed and they are now white, it’s less likely anything we do topically will help.